Ellior2/Ellior2.github.io/_posts/2016-11-23-BCA-assay-results.md

 ### Today we completed the protein assay!

-We followed the protocol we have written up [here](https://github.com/Ellior2/Ellior2.github.io/blob/master/_posts/2016-11-22-BCA-assay.md)
+We followed the protocol I have written up [here](https://github.com/Ellior2/Ellior2.github.io/blob/master/_posts/2016-11-22-BCA-assay.md)

 *For Sample #56 we made a mistake and only have two replicates instead of three.